Pranbhakshi/Rubik-s-Cube-Solver/README.md

-Author is Shourya Goyal urf Pranbhakshii
+Author is Shourya Goyal
 <br>
-This was posted on github on 10th of July 2025
+This solves rubik's cube by analysing images/video of cubes.